-The role of a BID manager
+The role of a BID managerTwo people wearing dresses sitted side by side.

 The BID manager makes sure that the business association meets its plan objectives.
 This is achieved by managing the day-to-day operations, projects and initiatives.